Over the past several decades, yoga has increasingly become one of the most popular fitness trends in the United States.

 The Proof is on the Mat: 50 Fascinating Yoga Statistics to Date

 Yoga has had a considerable effect on the economy as well.
 An entire industry has been formed surrounding the ever-growing practice and fitness trend.
+From yoga pants to yoga mats, blocks, straps and more – a entire economy has arisen.

 Below is a compilation of 50 all-encompassing yoga statistics, covering multiple aspects of the ancient practice in our modern society.
 Despite it’s popularity, there are still plenty of skeptics.
 This data may help to clear up some of the most common assumptions and misconceptions.